-Nobody expected another Core Update this year, but shortly before the end of the year, Google has conjured up it’s third Core Update of the year.
+Nobody expected another Core Update in 2020, but shortly before the end of the year, Google conjured up it’s third Core Update of the year.
 Will it be an early Christmas present?
 We have analysed data during the week and you’ll find it below in this article.

 At the beginning of May 2020, almost exactly seven months ago, Google activated the last major core update – a long time for SEO’s to wait for an update.
 Google announced the update via Twitter as usual.

-A few hours later, Google confirmed that the update was rolling out to data centers around the world.
+A few hours later, Google confirmed that the update was rolling out to data-centres around the world.
 This should take between one and two weeks for it to be fully played-out.

 We have seen the first shifts in the search results since Friday afternoon, central Europe time.
 These first reactions are viewable in the daily SISTRIX data from Saturday (December 5th).

 If you don’t have a SISTRIX account to view the detailed changes for all domains, our 14-day test account is free, and without any commitments.